 This course is an introduction to American government.
 The course includes a discussion of the origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties, and civil rights.
 (3 lecture hours per week).
-Prerequisites: READ 0310 and ENGL 0310.
+Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CIP 45.1002.5125]